Just by hanging outdoor curtains your space is instantly elevated.

 I wanted to stay with white and only had a wide grosgrain piece on hand.
 So I pressed it in half lengthwise and then stitched down those sides (probably didn’t really need to stitch the sides).

 Cut you ribbons to length.
-For my 1-1/8″ knobs, I cut my ribbons ____ long.
+For my 1-1/8″ knobs, I cut my ribbons 4-inches long.
 I suggest doing a zig zag over the ends, or if machine fear kicks in, then heat-seal the ends.

 You can only heat-seal ribbons that are of synthetic fibers. (not cotton, wool or burlap) Cut you ribbon and pass the flame from a lighter across the very tip of those cut edges.
 Watch carefully as the edge melts and shrivels up.
+Sidenote: it’s really rather fascinating to watch.

-Mark where your ribbons will go.
+Along the top of the curtains, mark where your ribbons will go.

 With five there’s no math required.
 One centered on each of the side hems, fold in half and mark the middle, then line up each corner mark with the middle and and mark both of those middles.